rasoulifarhad/java-projects/design-principles-0۳/src/main/java/com/farhad/example/design_principles03/basic/university/note.md

 Suppose we need to create a list of all students in our university.
 Let us say that we should be able to add a student, remove a student, and print all students in the list.

 let us say that a Student object is equal to another object only if that object is a Student object, the names are equal and they have the same address.

+A student can be either an undergraduate student or a graduate student.